FREE SHIPPING on orders over $75 International: over $250

 Everyone has their own sensitivities when it comes to the energy of tea (caffeine).
 We like to bring teas that give us more energy for our hike or time outdoors.

-Some of our most favorite teas for camping and outdoors:
+Some of our favorite teas for camping and outdoors:

-These tips are not only limited to hiking but also going to a park, to the beach and anywhere else!
+These tips are not limited to hiking; they also work for parks, the beach, and anywhere else!